aakuooop/Discrete_Vortex_Method/README.md

 # Discrete Vortex Method
 Includes discrete vortex method based on the lumped-vortex element.
-This also includes the code to determine lift coefficient of airfoils in ground effect.
-Refer "Low-Speed Aerodynamics" by katz and plotkin for  the mathematical details of dvm.
+This also consists of the code to determine lift coefficient of airfoils in ground effect.
+Refer to "Low-Speed Aerodynamics" by Katz and Plotkin for the mathematical details of DVM.